 Who should attend the ALETA Academy?

-Can I enroll in the academy without being sponsored by an agency and pay my own way?
+Can I enroll in the academy without being sponsored by an agency?

-No. You must be sponsored by an agency and payment must be made through that agency.
+No. You must be sponsored by an agency.

 Can I receive college credits by attending ALETA?

 Yes, the following colleges offer credits upon completion of ALETA: